section-engineering-education/engineering-education/articles/flutter-folder-organization/index.md

 Maintaining a good folder structure is a good programming practice that will help your application from the following problems:
 - Unable to find a specific file
 - Writing a block of codes again and again
-- Mixing up User Interface and back-end code
+- Mixing up User Interface and backend code
 - Unlimited local variable
 - App causing of battery drain
 - Confusion when developing as a team.

 ### Conclusion
 In this article, we understood every file and folder generated during the creation of a flutter application.
 We went ahead and organized the files and folders to facilitate code maintainability.
 Follow with me in the next article to build a working application using this folder structure.
-Tou can find this project structure [here](https://github.com/jerimkaura/bulidingMyApps/tree/flutter-folder-organization/folder_structure_app)
+You can find this project structure [here](https://github.com/jerimkaura/bulidingMyApps/tree/flutter-folder-organization/folder_structure_app)